hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 All of the HED software is open-source and organized into various repositories on the HED standards organization website:

 > [**HED organization github repository**](https://github.com/hed-standard)
+The [hed-schemas](https://github.com/hed-standard/hed-schemas) GitHub repository contains the HED schema specification, where discussions on schema terms and syntax are held via Github issue mechanism and where HED-supporting tools can find machine-readable format of the schema.

+The HED schema is available in MediaWiki and XML:
+* The MediaWiki markdown format, stored in [`hedwiki`](https://github.com/hed-standard/hed-specification/tree/master/hedwiki), allows vocabulary developers to view and edit the vocabulary tree using a human-readable Markdown language available in Wikis and on GitHub repositories.
+* All analysis and validation tools operate on an XML translation of the vocabulary markdown document, stored in [`hedxml`](https://github.com/hed-standard/hed-specification/tree/master/hedxml).

+In addition, an expandable non-editable [HTML viewer](http://www.hedtags.org/display_hed.html)  is available to help users explore the vocabulary.